Good Things about Being a Chef: 10 Benefits

 While there are routines in every kitchen, each day creates plenty of possibilities for breaking the mold and trying something new.
 Whether it's a special event or a special's menu, chefs have the ability to shape the day to their liking.

-4. Bonuses, Free Food, Free Drinks
+4. Bonus: Free Food, Free Drinks

 5. The Student Becomes the Teacher...and the Teacher Becomes the Student

 Chefs are responsible for training those in the kitchen to properly prepare the meals in accordance with the chef's wishes.
 From knife control to quality control, chefs have an opportunity to teach others every day.
-At the same time, chefs have an opportunity to learn from the line cooks, sous chefs, and others in the kitchen who each bring their own unique skills and techniques into the kitchen.
+At the same time, chefs have an opportunity to learn from the line cooks, sous chefs, and others who each bring their own unique skills and techniques into the kitchen.

 6. Instant (or near instant) Gratification